 Legal, Valid and Binding Transfer Agreement

 When an asset is transferred to a special purpose entity (SPE), the transfer agreement between the originator and the SPE must be legal, valid and binding to secure the isolation of the asset from the originator’s insolvency estate and the bankruptcy remoteness of the SPE.
-An insolvency estate will for instance not be bound by a pro forma transfer agreement.
-The transfer agreement may also at a later stage be deemed invalid if, eg, it unreasonably prefers individual creditors to the detriment of other creditors, albeit the threshold for this is high under Norwegian law.
+An insolvency estate will, for instance, not be bound by a pro forma transfer agreement.
+The transfer agreement may also at a later stage be deemed invalid if – eg, it unreasonably prefers individual creditors to the detriment of other creditors, albeit the threshold for this is high under Norwegian law.

 Transfer by “True Sale”

 Another prerequisite for bankruptcy remoteness of SPEs in securitisations is that the underlying financial assets are transferred from the originator to the SPE by way of a “true sale”.
-Following a “true sale” the SPE becomes the owner of the underlying assets and, subject to legal perfection, acquires the full legal title to the assets.
+Following a true sale the SPE becomes the owner of the underlying assets and, subject to legal perfection, acquires the full legal title to the assets.
 In these circumstances the assets would be protected from the bankruptcy of the originator.

-For the transfer of assets in the form of monetary claims to be considered a “true sale”, the substantial risks associated with the underlying claims have to be transferred to the SPE.
+For the transfer of assets in the form of monetary claims to be considered a true sale, the substantial risks associated with the underlying claims have to be transferred to the SPE.
 Most importantly, the credit risk on the debtor to the claim must be assumed by the SPE in such a way that the SPE or its creditors do not have any recourse to the originator if the debtor defaults on its payment obligations.

 Another important consideration is whether the originator provides the SPE with economic support, either explicit or implicit.
 Economic support provided upon the establishment of the securitisation is considered explicit, while support provided at a later stage is considered implicit.
-Both forms of support may prevent the transfer from constituting a true transfer of the substantial risks associated with the assets and thus jeopardise its status as true sale.
+Both forms of support may prevent the transfer from constituting a true transfer of the substantial risks associated with the assets and thus jeopardise its status as a true sale.